This week, Librarian Helen Skilbeck takes a look at an unusual piece of Leeds’ history: Godfrey Wood’s Victorian Catering Ledger.

 Waiters: Robinson, Wiltshire of Wells, Wood, Godfrey, the porter, self, Mrs, daughter, Mr Hick, cook, 2 Sheffield waiters, 2 women to wash up

 On 8 February 1850, Mr Bateson, Mayor of Leeds, was supplied with a stand up supper and tea, coffee, ices and desert for 369 people.
 Here the waiters include “the drunkard” and Wood provided food for the musicians as well as 20 policemen.

 Wood reports on 3 April 1851, William Rand Esq.
 Mayor of Bradford, was provided with tea, coffee and biscuits for 300 guests.
 Afterwards, a table was set out with biscuits, fruits, ices and jelly.
 Wood notes that 10 dozen bottles of wine were needed rather than the four-dozen he provided.

 Spelling was not Wood’s strong point and he sometimes writes phonetically, which can make it difficult to read on occasion.
 The names of the people he caters for are again sometimes spelt incorrectly, making further research a little tricky.
 However, there is a wealth of detail in this plain ledger that hint at events and occasions worthy of more research.
 Anyone with an interest in food history would also find the dishes and types of foods served to be a fascinating glimpse of the tastes of the time.

 The Victorian Catering Ledger is kept at Leeds Central Library in the Local and Family History Library and forms part of our Special Collections.
-Please note you will need to bring some ID with you to view this item and please check the opening hours before making a special journey (at the time of publication all Leeds Libraries remain closed during the Covid-19 pandemic).
+Please note you will need to bring some ID with you to view this item and please check the opening hours before making a special journey.